Lebanon:Operations of the Islamic Resistance on Wednesday, D...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 13:00 the ‘Al-Radar’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 14:10 the ‘Ruwaisat Al-Qaren’ Site in the occupied Lebanese Shebaa Farms with a guided missile, striking it directly.
+- The Islamic Resistance fighters targeted at 13:45 the ‘Al-Malikiyya’’ Site with a Burkan missile, striking it directly.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Dhayra’ Site with the appropriate weapons, striking it directly.
+- The Islamic Resistance fighters targeted at 13:50 the ‘Ramiya’ Site with the appropriate weapons, striking it directly.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Hadab Al-Bustan’ Site with guided missiles, striking it directly.
+- The Islamic Resistance fighters targeted at 14:00 the ‘Shomera’ Barracks [the occupied Lebanese Tarbikha village] with the appropriate weapons, striking it directly.

-- The Islamic Resistance fighters targeted at 15:50 a gathering of ‘Israeli’ occupation soldiers in the ‘Jal Al-Allam’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 14:12 the ‘Al-Naqoura’ Naval Site with the appropriate weapons, striking it directly.

-- The Islamic Resistance fighters targeted at 16:00 a gathering of ‘Israeli’ occupation soldiers in ‘Karm Al-Tuffah’ near ‘Mitat’ Barracks with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 15:30 a gathering of Zionist occupation soldiers in the vicinity of the ‘Al-Dhayra’ Site with the appropriate weapons, striking it directly.

-- The Islamic Resistance fighters targeted at 16:00 a gathering of ‘Israeli’ occupation soldiers in ‘Tel Shaar’ facing Aita Al-Shaab with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 15:30 a gathering of Zionist enemy soldiers in the ‘Al-Manara’ Site with the appropriate weapons, striking it directly.

-- The Islamic Resistance fighters targeted at 16:15 the ‘Al-Malikiyya’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 16:20 the ‘Ramim’ Barracks with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 16:30 the ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 17:15 the ‘Al-Naqoura’ Naval Site with the appropriate weapons, scoring direct hits.

 Comments